ubco-mds-2021-labs/capstone-project-googletrends_capstone/docs/final-report/README.md

-# Final Report
+# Project Report

-Place all materials for the final report in this folder.
+The directory contains the Report titled - "Assessing Google Trends Data Proposal" of the capstone completed in coordination with Statistics Canada.